What is replacing Home Care Packages?

 The transition process will follow government policy and consider each individual’s unique circumstances.

-When will Home Care Packages be replaced?
+When are Home Care Packages being replaced?

 The timing of the transition will vary depending on government implementation schedules and individual circumstances.
 Recipients and their families will be provided with up-to-date information throughout the process to stay informed, plan ahead, and make the move to Support at Home as smooth and seamless as possible.